austinjhunt/express-oauth-oidc-demo/README.md

-# Demonstration of OAuth 2.0 Flow with Express and Google Drive
+# Demonstration of Google's OIDC-conformant OAuth 2.0 Flow with Express and Google Drive

 This is a simple lightweight app for demonstrating use of Google's OAuth 2.0 APIs (which conform to the OIDC specification) for authN and authZ with Express and Google Drive.